Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 ### Spectral Clustering

-This algorithm takes a similarity matrix between the instances and creates a low-dimensional embedding from it (i.e., reduces it's dimensionality), and then uses another clustering algorithm in this low-dimensional space (*sklearn* implementation uses K-Means).
+This algorithm takes a similarity matrix between the instances and creates a low-dimensional embedding from it (i.e., reduces its dimensionality), and then uses another clustering algorithm in this low-dimensional space (*sklearn* implementation uses K-Means).

 | ![spectral_clustering.jpg](../img/spectral_clustering.jpg) |
 |:--:|